apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 {{< hint warning >}}
 If you use Pulsar schema without enabling schema evolution, the target topic will have a `Schema.BYTES` schema.
+But `Schema.BYTES` isn't stored in any Pulsar's topic.
+An auto-created topic in this way will present no schema.
-Consumers will need to handle the deserialization (if needed) themselves.
+Consumers will need to handle deserialization without Pulsar's `Schema` (if needed) themselves.

-For example, if you set `PulsarSerializationSchema.pulsarSchema(Schema.STRING)` without enabling schema evolution, the schema stored in Pulsar topics is `Schema.BYTES`.
+For example, if you set `PulsarSinkBuilder.setSerializationSchema(Schema.STRING)` without enabling schema evolution, the schema stored in Pulsar topics is `Schema.BYTES`.
 {{< /hint >}}